sugnite/Complex-YOLOv4-Pytorch-New-Dataset/README.md

 ---
 ## Scalable to New Datasets
 [Updated 29/06/22]
-The network and dataloader as been modified to allow any .ply file as an LiDAR.
+The network and dataloader have been modified to allow any .ply file as a LiDAR data.
-All data labeled with labelcloud software are readable by the newtork to do object recognition using Point Cloud Data.
+All data labeled with labelcloud software are readable by the newtork to do object recognition using Point Cloud Data only.
+No conversion as been made from RGB camera visualisation

 ## 1. Getting Started with new dataset

 ### 1.1.
 Requirement

-We need gdown to download the dataset
+Gdown is required to download the dataset

 ```shell script
 pip install gdown